Lupin the 3rd: The Mystery of Mamo: English releases

 The first widely distributed English dub was produced by Streamline Pictures and released in North America by Orion Home Video on VHS in 1995 under The Mystery of Mamo.
-It was Streamline's third and final Lupin dub, following The Castle of Cagliostro and Lupin III's Greatest Capers (episodes 145 and 155 of Lupin the Third Part II).
-The dub was also the first and only from Streamline to refer to Lupin by his proper name full-time because of the Leblanc estate's copyright, which caused the prior dubs to rename him "Wolf" (albeit inconsistently giving his name as Lupin at least once in each dub, and with more regularity in one case).
+It was Streamline's third and final Lupin dub, following The Castle of Cagliostro and episodes 145 and 155 of Lupin the Third Part II.
+The dub was also the first and only from Streamline to solely refer to Lupin by his proper name because of the Leblanc estate's copyright, which caused the prior dubs to primarily refer to him as "Wolf".
 Directed by Streamline co-founder Carl Macek, the adaptation was written by Ardwight Chamberlain, who based his script off the Toho dub, but made various alterations to the original dialogue.
 Bob Bergen, Steve Bulen, Edie Mirman, and David Povall reprised their roles as Lupin, Jigen, Fujiko, and Zenigata, while an uncredited Chamberlain replaced Steve Kramer as Goemon.
 According to anime historian and Streamline co-founder Fred Patten, the dub was created after copyright issues with TMS prevented Macek from releasing the film with the Toho dub.
 The dub was later released to a Region 0 DVD by Image Entertainment in 1998.
 While the eponymous villain's name was meant to be spelled "Mamaux" in English, the Streamline release popularized the "Mamo" spelling.